Basketball - Boys' Varsity

 2007 Tri-State League Champions

-The Taft basketball program enters the 2017-18 season looking to qualify for post-season play for the 12th time in the past 17 years.
-Taft competes in the Founders and Tri-State Leagues during the regular season and in Class A against the top large-school prep programs in New England during the post-season.
-The 2016-17 squad finished the season with a 17-7 record, and was able to beat and compete with the tops teams in class A. The Big Red ranked among the top five in New England for overall winning percentage and Class A winning percentage all while yielding the sixth most difficult RPI (strength of schedule) in New England.
-The Rhinos are optimistic and look to use positive momentum gained last year to propel them into the 2017-18 season.
-The team will be captained by two Waterbury, Connecticut, natives, Senior Shamir Johnson and Junior Connor Printz.
+Taft basketball enters the 19-20 season hoping to qualify for post season play in Class A for the twelfth time in eighteen years.
+Taft competes in both the Founders and Tri-State leagues during the regular season.
+NEPSAC's Class A is one of the premier leagues in the nation and is perennially known for having division one talent.
+The 201819 squad finished the season with a 10-13 record, and was able to compete with the top teams in Class A. The Rhinos finished the season winning three of their final four games and look to use the positive momentum to propel them into the 2019-2020 season.
+The team will be captained by Michael Yamin '20.

-Over the past 10 years, the Taft team has compiled a 163-92 record and won four league championships.
-During this time Taft basketball players have gone on to compete in college athletic programs at the following institutions: American, Amherst, Babson, Bates, Bowdoin, College of Charleston, Connecticut College, Cornell, Davidson, Dickinson, Holy Cross, Howard, Kenyon, Middlebury, Princeton, Sacred Heart, Trinity, Tufts, Union.
+In the past 10 years Taft basketball players have gone on to compete in college athletic programs at the following institutions: American, Amherst, Babson, Bates, Bowdoin, College of Charleston, Connecticut College, Cornell, Davidson, Dickinson, Holy Cross, Howard, Kenyon, Middlebury, Princeton, Sacred Heart, St. Anselm's, Stonehill, Trinity, Tufts, Union, Virginia, Yale.

 About Head Coach Shavar Bernier